What happens when you do a plank every day for a whole month? That's exactly what I wanted to find out...

 My plank-every-day challenge approach

-In the first two weeks of my plank challenge, I did a standard low plank resting on my forearms.
+In the first two weeks of my plank challenge, I did a standard low plank resting on my forearms (see Fit&Well's how to do a plank guide for more details).
 I started out doing it for 60 seconds, and tried adding a few more seconds each time.
 The longest time I did the plank this way was 80 seconds.

 After two weeks I decided to shake it up by attempting Lilly Sabri's five-minute plank challenge video on YouTube.
 Involving nearly 10 different plank variations performed without breaks over five minutes, it was intense to say the least!